cgarcia2097/8-Pack/ASSEMBLY.md

 # Assembly Guide (WIP Skeleton)
 This doc should go over the basics of how to assemble the 8pack keypad.
-There are other compoenents currently on the board like LED strips; please ignore them for the time being as this is a simplified version of the 8pack keypad.
+If the pictures look out of order, these are taken from another keypad build I am working on.
+The steps remain the same, however.
+Same reason for the extra components on the board

 #### Prerequisites
 * Basic soldering knowledge and experience (through-hole components, orientation)